iliassioutis/iliassioutis.github.io/project-delivery/agile-scrum/index.md

 - **Board states:** To Do → In Progress → In Review → In Test → Done
 - **WIP rule:** Maximum 3 items in In Progress for the team (if we hit the limit, we stop starting new work and we finish what is already started).

-- **Day 2 blocker:** The vendor sandbox returns inconsistent error responses (for example, the same failure sometimes comes back with different HTTP status codes), so reliable retry/backoff rules are unclear until the vendor behaviour is stable.
+- **Day 2 blocker:** The vendor sandbox returns inconsistent error responses (for example, the same failure sometimes comes back with different HTTP status codes), so reliable retry/backoff rules are unclear because different HTTP codes imply different client actions (retry, back off, or stop) until the vendor behaviour is stable.
   - **Action:** we log a blocker on the board and assign an owner.
 Until the vendor error semantics are clarified, we implement a conservative, safe failure behaviour:
     - we show the last successfully retrieved status (if one exists) so agents can still work,
     - we label it clearly as potentially out of date (“Status may be stale”) so we do not mislead customers,